 Di Coxon-Ellis is the director of coaching and Anne Smyth is the team leader of the group.
-Other members are: John Kulhan, Paul Bailey, Greg Gourley, Caroline Makin, Bill Moorcroft, Jane Noake, Peter Johnston and Peter McGee.
+Other members are: John Kulhan, Paul Bailey, Greg Gourley, Caroline Makin, Bill Moorcroft, Jane Noake, Peter Johnston, Peter McGee, Greg Lewin and Leisa Cass.

 The team runs visiting coach sessions for clubs, coordinates club coach courses, workshops and forums and fosters coaches’ professional learning through emails and developing resources.
 If you are keen to contribute and join the team please let Anne know.

 A few checklists for the start of the year:

 – Swimmer goals– have you talked to your swimmers and recorded what their goals for the year are?
 This may be as simple as to keep swimming, more specific as to improving my catch or aimed at targeting events and improving times.

 – Medical or other conditions.
 It is timely reminder to your swimmers that it is their responsibility to inform the coaches of any condition that may affect their swimming.